LuiSlacker/angular-wg-management/README.md

 # angular-wg-management

 ## Story backlog
-Here is the link to the planning file of this project https://docs.google.com/spreadsheets/d/1akzPQ1ONSz0wO_qEoTRSs7Y1tHsdBeTwDnIx6Nd8OVs/edit?usp=sharing
+<a href="https://docs.google.com/spreadsheets/d/1akzPQ1ONSz0wO_qEoTRSs7Y1tHsdBeTwDnIx6Nd8OVs/edit?usp=sharing" target="_blank">Here</a> is the link to the planning file of this project.

 ## Setup

 ###Node
-In order to set up this development version of the app you need https://nodejs.org installed at your system.
+In order to set up this development version of the app you need <a href="https://nodejs.org" target="_blank">nodejs</a> installed at your system.
 After setting up node you have to install the dependencies, run
 ```
 npm install